-Documentary evidence filed by the landlord indicates the tenants failed to pay the full rent owed for the months of November and December 2019 and January 2020 and that the tenants were served the 10 Day Notice to End Tenancy for Unpaid Rent by posting it to the rental unit door on January 3, 2020 at 10:37 a.m. and that this service was witnessed by a third party.
+Documentary evidence filed by the landlord indicates the tenants have failed to pay the full rent owed for any month since the start of the tenancy and that the tenants were served the 10 Day Notice to End Tenancy for Unpaid Rent personally to both tenants on January 2, 2020 and that this service was witnessed by a third party and acknowledged by one of the tenants.

-The Notice states the tenants had five days to pay the rent or apply for Dispute Resolution or the tenancy would end.
-The tenants did not pay the rent in full or apply to dispute the Notice to End Tenancy within five days.
+The Notice states the tenant had five days to pay the rent or apply for Dispute Resolution or the tenancy would end.
+The tenant did not pay the rent in full or apply to dispute the Notice to End Tenancy within five days.